Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 The Care Champions Programme is coming to the Brandwood Centre, and is open to anyone over 19, living in Birmingham and not in work.
 They are offering tailored training for individuals who aspire to make a meaningful difference in the lives of adults with diverse health and care needs.
 Providing participants with the skills and knowledge for employment in health and social care roles.

-If you're interested please call calling 0121 443 3310 and speak to a member of our team or email alison@brandwoodcentre.co.uk.
+If you're interested please call calling 0121 443 3310 and speak to a member of the team or email alison@brandwoodcentre.co.uk.

 Community month of action to reconnect people with nature